jazzband/Watson/docs/user-guide/commands.md

 `--tag` options.
 They can be specified several times each to add multiple projects or tags to the log.

-Total times can be rounded to the nearest x minutes with the `--round_to` option.
+Total times can be rounded to the nearest x minutes with the `--round-to` option.
 The totals are rounded for each calendar day of work, not for each frame.